 • Heat Gun (or Lighter, in a pinch)

-Step 1: Remove everything from the brake controller box, to make sure you’ve got everything.
-1 box Step 2: Lift hood, and either disconnect battery, or unplug fuse labeled “ELEC BRK (30A)”.
+Step 1: Remove everything from the brake controller box, to make sure you’ve got everything. totally free christian dating sites Step 2: Lift hood, and either disconnect battery, or unplug fuse labeled “ELEC BRK (30A)”.
 On my ’07 5.3L, it is Fuse 19 in the under-hood fuse box.
 Step 3: Remove lower kick-panel from under dash.
 There is a screw on either side, as shown, and a clip in the middle.
 After you remove the screws, just pull straight down on the side of the panel closest to you.
 I used a 7mm or 9/32” socket for the screws.
 2 kick screws Step 4: Find the (4) wires connected to the main wiring harness on the left side of the foot well, as shown.
 Pull them from the electrical tape on the main harness, and take the electrical tape off of the ends of the wires.
 3 wires Here is where the paths split.
 Some of you will use the crimping butt-connectors that came with the unit, but I will never use butt-connectors on something as important as stopping something that weighs more than my vehicle.
 On anything where anyone’s life can be put in danger by a corroded connection, I ALWAYS solder and heat-shrink EVERYTHING!
 The following steps are for the “soldering” path.
 If you choose to do otherwise, that is your choice to make.
 Step 5: Remove the wire ties and labels from the connector and pigtail that came with the brake controller unit, and slide appropriately sized heat shrink up the wires.
 You will want to be sure to put the heat shrink far enough away from the solder joints that it does not get accidentally shrunk while you are soldering.
 4 wire harness Step 6: Solder wires in the appropriate order as follows:

 Wire Color Chart